anggarobo/electviter/src/main/README.md

 **Files**
 --------

-* `main.js`: The entry point of the main process, responsible for creating and managing the application's windows and handling system events.
+* `main.ts`: The entry point of the main process, responsible for creating and managing the application's windows and handling system events.
-* `preload.js`: A script that is loaded before the main window's HTML file, used to expose APIs to the renderer process.
+* `preload.ts`: A script that is loaded before the main window's HTML file, used to expose APIs to the renderer process.

 **Note**
 -------